chaonan99/chaonan99_note/lecture/AI/06_logic.rst

 Quantifier
 ^^^^^
 * **Universal quantifier** :math:`\forall`, **existential quantifier** :math:`\exists`
-* Quantifier truns a predicate into a proposition
+* Quantifier truns a predicate into a proposition.
 * The **scope**: if a quantifier is the part of a statement in which variables are bound by the quantifier.
 	* Eg: :math:`R \vee \exists(P(x) \vee Q(x))`, scope of :math:`\exists` is :math:`P(x) \vee Q(x)`
 * Distribution equation